🔼 Spirituality and Divination: An Inner Journey

 Creates a harmonious vibrational field.
 Repels or neutralizes negative energies.

-Stimulates meditation, intuition, and connection to subtle planes.
-Acts on the higher chakras (third eye, crown) if used for this purpose.
+Stimulates meditation, intuition, connection to subtle planes.
+Affects the higher chakras (third eye, crown) if used for this purpose.

-The square base symbolizes stability, anchoring, and the four elements.
-Allows for mind-body alignment.
+The square base symbolizes stability, grounding, the four elements.
+Allows for a body-mind alignment.

-It is a quartz crystal (most often) cut with very precise sacred geometry, according to the research of Dr. Marcel Vogel, an IBM researcher and spiritualist.
+This is a quartz crystal (most often) cut with very precise sacred geometry, according to the research of Dr. Marcel Vogel, a researcher at IBM and spiritualist.

 Manufacturing principles: Cut between 12 and 33 facets (most common: 12, 13, 24).

-One end is rounded (receiving) and the other is pointed (emitting).
-Aligned with the crystal's natural growth axis.
-Designed to focus, program, and direct energy with great precision.
+One end is rounded (reception) and the other is pointed (emission).
+Aligned on the natural growth axis of the crystal.
+Designed to concentrate, program, and direct energy with great precision.

 Virtues of Vogel Crystals

 Works like an energy laser: energy enters through the rounded end and exits concentrated through the tip.
-Allows for highly targeted work on blockages or chakras.
+Allows for very targeted work on blockages or chakras.

-Used to remove stagnant or negative energies from the energy body.
-Can be used for cellular reprogramming, in conjunction with the intention of healing.
+Used to extract stagnant or negative energies from the energy body.
+Can be used for cellular reprogramming, related to the intention of healing.

-Due to its structure, the Vogel crystal can be charged with intention.
+Thanks to its structure, the Vogel crystal can be charged with an intention.
 Very useful for affirmations, manifestation, or karmic work.

-A tool for connecting to guides, higher planes, and the Akashic records.
+Tool for connecting to guides, higher planes, and akashic records.
 Some use it for shamanic, stellar, or quantum healing practices.

 15. Seal of Solomon:

-Shape: Two nested equilateral triangles, forming a six-pointed star (hexagram).
+Shape: Two interlocking equilateral triangles, forming a six-pointed star (hexagram).

-In some esoteric traditions, we also speak of magical seals attributed to King Solomon (grimoire, Clavicles of Solomon), each having a specific function (protection, wealth, love, etc.).
+In some esoteric traditions, there are also magical seals attributed to King Solomon (grimoire, Key of Solomon), each having a specific function (protection, wealth, love, etc.).

 Virtues: